x3art/maydef/README.md

 m4, TS - M3, TL and TM - M6.
 This decision is based on how much shield those usually have.

+### MLCC carrier script changes ###

+This includes a fixed script for MLCC carriers.
+The carrier couldn't get closer to a target if it was outside of interception range and the interception range was set high (in the tested case it was 45km).
+This wasn't a bug in the script as such actually, it just seems that the game engine itself is weird/buggy.
+When following an object at a distance of 40km it just immediately returns and says we're there, when following the same object at a distance of 15km things work correctly.
+I didn't test further because there was no need.
+The problem lies somewhere with distances between 15 and 40km.
+(Could it be ~32.8km?
+A number that popped into my head for no particular reason).

 ## ChangeLog ##

 ### v1.1 ###